 In what is the most horrifying and visceral scene in the music video, director Hiro Murai pans to a black choir singing themes of the all too common gospel of financial prosperity as the choir sings, “Get your money, black man, get your money,” right before Gambino embodies the violence of America by shooting and killing the entire choir with a wooden barrel AK-47.
 It’s a stark reminder of the 2015 Charleston Church shooting by Dylann Roof.

-By now you must’ve have seen the Selective Attention Test, a test where six people are taped passing a ball around, the instructor in the video asks that we focus on the ball being passed around by three of the players wearing white shirts and count how many times they passed the ball around.
+Selective Attention Test, a test where six people are taped passing a ball around, the instructor in the video asks that we focus on the ball being passed around by three of the players wearing white shirts and count how many times they passed the ball around.
 While many of us are focused on counting the number of times the white shirts pass the ball, we miss the gorilla that walks across the screen.
 This psychological test shows us how humans tend to miss things around or in front of us when we’re preoccupied with other details.
 In the video, at the 2:35 mark, you can see a body dressed in all black ride across the background in a white horse, similar to the Selective Attention Test, you miss the white horse and rider if you’re so focused on Gambino and the dancing kids.